adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Menthis Plateau/Middle Menthis.md

 Mizano Rupa’s is one of three important dinner theater venues in Smoky Towers that give rising stars a stop on their ascent between Gailan’s and Upper Menthis.
 Self-consciously named and styled in imitation of Gailan’s in the Torchfire district below, Rupa’s offers decent food and highquality entertainment in a variety of styles. [[Mizano Rupa]] is hardly a connoisseur of fine music, but he knows what he likes and—fortunately—his tastes seem to compare with those of many in Middle Menthis, making his establishment quite popular.
 Reservations are recommended.

 ##### Starfire Dragon
-The Starfi re Dragon offers a steady diet of entertainment accompanied by exquisite meals.
+The Starfire Dragon offers a steady diet of entertainment accompanied by exquisite meals.
 In this case, however, the entertainment clearly takes a back seat to the food.
 Trying to compete in a crowded market, the Starfire Dragon’s owner, [[Amman Todav]], has hired excellent cooks, and the restaurant’s menu offerings reflect the trouble he has gone to.
-Todav’s choice in entertainers is less discriminating, however; he lost a good portion of his hearing fi ghting in the Last War, and judges performers more on their looks than the quality of their performances.
+Todav’s choice in entertainers is less discriminating, however; he lost a good portion of his hearing fighting in the Last War, and judges performers more on their looks than the quality of their performances.
 On a good night, the entertainment ranks with the best Middle Menthis has to offer.
-But the Starfi re Dragon is gaining a reputation for showcasing a great number of beautiful women with mediocre singing voices.
+But the Starfire Dragon is gaining a reputation for showcasing a great number of beautiful women with mediocre singing voices.

 ##### Thovanic Hall
 Similar to the Atrium, Thovanic Hall is a former theater converted to use as a recital hall.
-It is still very new (the renovation was completed only two years ago), and is still trying to build its reputation as a place for fi ne music to compete with the Atrium.
-As a distinguishing point, Thovanic presents a signifi cant number of non-Brelish and even nonhuman performers, who bring diversity to the musical offerings that the residents of Middle Menthis fi nd sorely lacking in the district’s other offerings.
+It is still very new (the renovation was completed only two years ago), and is still trying to build its reputation as a place for fine music to compete with the Atrium.
+As a distinguishing point, Thovanic presents a significant number of non-Brelish and even nonhuman performers, who bring diversity to the musical offerings that the residents of Middle Menthis fi nd sorely lacking in the district’s other offerings.

 ### Warden Towers

+^a2070d

 This district is the primary garrison of the Sharn Watch in Menthis.
 It’s home to a community of Lhazaar immigrants, and the Broken Anchor is a tavern catering to Lhazaar travelers.

+[[Commander Silaena Cazal]] leads the Warden Towers Garrison

+This district also contains the headquarters for the Blackened Book.

 **Desc:** Some guards of the Watch march to and fro in groups, while others stand at attention, and still others drill for combat.
 Shouted commands and marching songs fill the air.